ahmedmohamedalislouma/discount-rule-engine/README.md

 Place CSV files in the raw_data directory.
 The program will automatically process any new CSV files that are added to the directory.
-The discounted transactions will be inserted into the trx table in the MySQL database.
+The discounted transactions will be inserted into the table in the MySQL database.

 # Configuration